Rushyo/VindicateTool/README.md

 ### Build prerequisites

 Requires .NET Framework 4.5.2 and Visual Studio 2015 or higher to build.
+Binaries are available under ReleaseBinaries.

 ### Licensing